APRA Top 100 New Zealand Songs of All Time

-The APRA Top 100 New Zealand Songs of All Time is a selection of New Zealand songs as voted in 2001 by members of the Australasian Performing Right Association.
-The top 30 of this selection was used to create the Nature's Best CD and the rest of the list for follow up compilations.
+The APRA Top 100 New Zealand Songs of All Time is a selection of New Zealand songs as voted in 2001 by members of the Australasian Performing Right Association (APRA).
+The top 30 of this selection was used to create the Nature's Best CD and the rest of the list for follow-up compilations.
 A similar list was made in Australia of the top 30 Australian songs.

 Selection

 The list was created to commemorate the 75th anniversary of the Australasian Performing Right Association (APRA) in New Zealand in 2001.
-900 candidate songs were chosen for APRA members to vote on.
+Nine hundred candidate songs were chosen for APRA members to vote on.

 The top 30 songs were released on the Nature's Best CD.

 Commentary

 Some artists feature prominently in the list.
 These include: